 In real life, as John Norris, he is a Maths teacher, and I wish he had been mine as he has no problem keeping order, explaining clearly and holding attention.
 His success reminds us that there is nothing better than good live entertainment and a bit of competition.
 Computer games stand no chance when the Wizard is around!

-Tomorrow is his last day at Eastnor this year, so come along if you can, even if it is raining as the Wizard has shelter for himself and his audience… JH-B�
+Tomorrow is his last day at Eastnor Castle this year, so come along if you can, even if it is raining as the Wizard has a shelter for himself and his audience… JH-B�